NirantK/blog/content/writing/modelmonitoring.md

 Class Distribution Change - When did this 10% training class have 20% predictions, or Data Input Drift - users have started typing instead of copy-pasting!

-### Schema skew (copied from Google's ML Guide)
+### Schema skew (from Google's ML Guide)
 Training and serving input data do not conform to the same schema.
-The format or distribution of the serving data changes while your model continues to train on old data.
+The format of the serving data changes while your model continues to train on old data.

 **Solution?** Use the same schema to validate training and serving data.
 Ensure you separately check for statistics not checked by your schema, such as the fraction of missing values

 ### Class Distribution check with Great Expectations
-Training and serving input data do not conform to the same class frequency distribution.
-After confirming that this has indeed happened for valid reasons, update the model by training with updated frequency distribution of each class.
+Training and serving input data should conform to the same class frequency distribution.
+Confirm this.
+If not, update the model by training with updated class frequency distribution.

 For monitoring these first two, check out: https://github.com/great-expectations/great_expectations